weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

 - Database maintenance: what happens when a new version of WeGO starts up? (migrations, backups, etc)

-  - The customer would need to do all the things required with running a persistent database on Kubernetes
-  - Alternatively, we can decide that this data is ephemeral and the DB will need to be rebuilt in the event of schema changes on app startup.
-Rebuilding the DB would be expensive in terms of time.
+  - Mitigation: we can decide that this data is ephemeral and rebuild the data set when necessary (for example, on application start).
+Something like Redis will give us an in-memory database with low maintenance, as well as good querying capability.
+This removes the operational overhead that would fall on customers if we used a persistent data store.

 #### Alternatives Considered

-- The database tech we use is not terribly important.
-We can decide to use something more ephemeral like `Memcached` or `Redis` instead of a relational database.
+- SQLite/Postgres: the scope of this project should mean that we don't need a highly relational, persistent database, so persistent SQL solutions are being ignored for now.

+- Memcached: memcached does not provide view-like querying options (key/value only), so it is probably not viable as a storage solution.

 - Note that if we go for an in-memory database, there will be times when we have to restart the database.
-After which, the Query Service will be "unhealthy" (and there for unavailable) until the index is rebuilt, which can take minutes.
+While the data is being rebuilt, the query service will need to operate in a degraded state, which could be communicated via the UI: "Rebuilding indices...35/100 clusters queried"

 ### Data collection